Turn Your Passion for Animal Care into a Career

 This is a general survey course which includes sets; number systems; elementary algebra; exponents; equations and inequalities; fractions; ratios; proportion and variation; probability and statistics; elementary graphing; consumer mathematics; and an introduction to geometry.

-Prerequisites: Appropriate placement score or MAT 054 – Math Strategies
+Prerequisites: appropriate placement score or MAT 054 – Math Strategies

 Term 3